Gardens at NYCHA

 Instagram: @castlehillgarden

 The Roxanne Reid Memorial Garden was dedicated to the late Tenant Association President, Roxanne Reid, who passed away from Covid-19 in 2020 before the garden could be fully built.
-Ms. Reid was an avid supported and stronghold for the Castle Hill Community, and it was a pleasure to bring her dream into a reality by honoring her and the entire community.
+Ms. Reid was an avid supporter and stronghold for the Castle Hill Community, and it was a pleasure to bring her dream into a reality by honoring her and the entire community.
 The garden was built with the support of the Tenant Association, community land stewards, and Castle Hill residents.
 Currently, the garden is open and available for the entire community.

 Bushwick Houses